broadinstitute/conseq/README.md

 ### References to files

-If a rule uses external scripts it's good to list those as "filerefs" in the inputs.
+If a rule uses external scripts it's good to list those via the "filename" annotation in the inputs.
 This has two advantages:
  1. If the job runs on a remote node, the file will automatically be copied to the remote node for you.
  2. If the script changes, it will automaticly detect this rule needs to be rerun.